nickynick/Tails/README.md

 Tails is a take on declarative Auto Layout.
 If you don't like typing (like me), it might be your kind of thing!

-Tails currently supports iOS only, OSX support is coming soon.
+Tails is written in Swift and currently supports iOS only.
+OSX support is coming soon.

 ## Usage